pineapplethevoyager/clinerules/README.md

 # Cline Community Prompts

-This repository serves as a community-driven collection of prompts, rules, and configurations for Cline.
+This repository serves as a community-driven collection of .clinerules & workflows for Cline.

 ## Contributing